Tyreek Hill Player Prop Bets for NFL Week 11 - Kansas City vs. Dallas - NewsBreak

 Discover player props odds, plays, and insights for Tyreek Hill in his Week 11 contest with the Kansas City Chiefs against the Dallas Cowboys.

-Before Tyreek Hill hits the field for Sunday's game, which starts at 4:25 PM ET on FOX, here are some key facts and figures you should know ahead of placing a bet on his player prop bets.
-Hill's Kansas City Chiefs (6-4) and the Dallas Cowboys (7-2) hit the field in Week 11 at GEHA Field at Arrowhead Stadium.
+Tyreek Hill will have several player prop betting options available when he hits the field on Sunday at 4:25 PM ET live on FOX.
+Hill and the Kansas City Chiefs (6-4) play the Dallas Cowboys (7-2) in Week 11 at GEHA Field at Arrowhead Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .